I’m often asked why vendors should invest into analyst relations (AR) when there’s already a fully-fledged media relations (PR) team?

 It’s a good manner to build a strong AR team, but they must be given latitude and empowered (I highly recommend this book BTW).

 PR types are often gauged on coverage volumes (aka “clippings”) and this leads to short termism, which is not not conclusive to good AR.
-In other words, goals between PR (an article in tomorrow’s WSJ for instance) and AR (turn around a relationship with a key influencers, which may take over 12 months) can be mutually exclusive.
+In other words, goals between PR (an article in tomorrow’s WSJ for instance) and AR (turn around a relationship with a key influencers, which may take over 12 months) can be mutually exclusive as the urgent becomes important.